Describe a time when you had a problem with using the computer: IELTS Speaking Cue Card

 Follow up questions

-How did you feel when your laptop stopped working?
+How did you feel when your laptop stopped working during the project?

-What steps do you usually take to troubleshoot computer issues?
+What steps do you usually take to prevent computer issues?

-Have you ever faced similar issues with technology in the past?
+Have you ever faced similar issues with technology before?

 Practice other cue cards